|Joseph James Rogan

 "Everything else I've done has a million other people telling you what to do.
 With stand-up, no one is telling you what to do.
 There's no direction given, you just go up there and whack it out.
 It's as pure of a representation of your thoughts as you can do and still have people enjoy it." -

-His first big break came when he was hired to play “Joe Garrelli” on NBC's NewsRadio.
-According to Rogan this along with the Fear Factor gig, where he played the host from 2001 to 2006, massively helped his current endeavours.
+His first big break came when he was hired to play “Joe Garelli” on NBC's NewsRadio.
+According to Rogan, this, along with the Fear Factor gig, where he played the host from 2001 to 2006, massively helped his current endeavors.
 However, In an episode of JRE, he says he immediately regretted coming back to the show in 2011.

 “I did come back, in 2011.
 I came back.
 But I didn’t have as much money back then and also it was a lot more money than I got the first time.
 It was a big deal that it was gonna come back, but I immediately regretted it.
 Like immediately.
 Like oh my god, I have a job again.”